 Once you visit the Dead Rabbit, you realize that all of the hype you’ve been hearing about the place is true.
 Here is a truly authentic Irish bar, created by two amiable gents from the auld sod, in a 188-year-old brownstone in Lower Manhattan’s Water Street.
-The first floor Tap Room is a sawdust-floored drinkery reminiscent of the rough and tumble waterfront bars frequented by German and Irish immigrant workers.
+The first floor Tap Room is a sawdust-floored drinkery reminiscent of the rough and tumble waterfront bars frequented by German and Irish immigrant workers back in the day.
 In the 1850s, New York City gang members, like the Dead Rabbit gang’s honcho John Morrissey, brawled and hung out in the bars around here.
 Morrissey would later go on to become a NY State Senator and U.S. Congressman.
 The bar is named for his gang.
-Let’s just say that the neighborhood was quite lively back in the day.
+Let’s just say that the neighborhood was quite a gritty and pugnacious place in those days.

 The food menus offer appropriately delectable fare such as deviled eggs, East Coast oysters, stews, pies, bangers and mash, corned beef sandwiches, mincemeat pies, and full Irish breakfasts on the weekends.